 How many times have you heard a coach or even a player blame a “mental mistake” for poor results?
 A base-running error, an unrecognized blitz or an imperfect pass originates in the athlete’s brain and ends with the wrong signals being sent to those well-conditioned muscles.
-80 Percent Mental was created in 2010 to study the latest cognitive science research for clues on how to improve an athlete’s brain processes, including vision, reaction, perception, pattern-recognition, learning, and decision making.
-There’s over 250 science-based articles in the 80% Mental Blog to help you understand not only the brain but also to give you real world tips and tricks to improve your “sports cognition”.
+80 Percent Mental was created in 2014 to study the latest cognitive science research for clues on how to improve an athlete’s brain processes, including vision, reaction, perception, pattern-recognition, learning, and decision making.

-I work with athletes and coaches at the youth, high school and college level to design cognitive assessment and training programs that supplement traditional sport coaching.
+Athletes and coaches at the youth, high school and college level need to add cognitive assessment and training programs that include unique technology to supplement traditional sport coaching.

-Here's just a few ways that I help athletes and teams:
+Here's just a few ways that we help athletes and teams:

 Educational presentations for coaches (and parents) on the latest research to understand how developing athletes learn sports skills and make in-game decisions.

 Vision and Cognitive assessments that identify an athlete's strengths and weaknesses in: